appliraz/GetTicket/README.md

 # GetTicket
 My final project for advanced programming in Java course (seminar project).
 This is a webapp meant to manage a tickets-selling system for shows, movies, etc. The project's technologies include: XHTML, JPA, JSF.
-It was deployed only localy with GlassFish server for demonstartion, with a local PostgreSQL database.
+It was deployed only locally with GlassFish server for demonstartion, with a local PostgreSQL database.

 # Requirments / Dependecies
 This project is a Maven Netbeans 14 project and it requires: <br/>